Doug Collins (journalist): Accusations of racism and antisemitism

 A further complaint was laid in 1999 citing four of his columns, including the column raised in the previous complaint.
 This one was upheld, and Collins and his publisher were ordered to pay $2,000 in damages.
 The complaint was upheld upon appeal.

-Vancouver-based jacket company Taiga praised Collins in one of their winter catalogues, inspiring comedian Nathan Fielder to start a jacket company, Summit Ice, that promotes Holocaust awareness.
+Vancouver-based jacket company Taiga praised Collins in one of their winter catalogues, inspiring comedian Nathan Fielder to start a jacket company, Summit Ice Apparel, that promotes Holocaust awareness and donates its proceeds to the Vancouver Holocaust Education Centre.

 Author

 Collins' first book, P.O.W., published in 1968, was his account of his experiences as a prisoner of war during World War II.
 It included a foreword by Douglas Bader.

 Beginning in 1979, he wrote several more books, primarily dealing with his views on immigration, culture and society, and later on his fight over the human rights complaint against him.